iterative/dvc.org/static/docs/get-started/configure.md

 * `ssh` - Secure Shell
 * `hdfs` - The Hadoop Distributed File System

+A remote can be specified by the remote type preffix and a path.
 For example, to setup an S3 remote:

 ```dvc